VadimBJ/imker-app-docker/README.md

 The homepage features:

 - **Banner Slider:** Images are added through the admin panel.
-Supports swipe gestures with the mouse or touch input.
+Swipe functionality is supported using either the mouse or screen touch.

-- **"Our Mission" Block:** Customer's wish, hardcoded (can be replaced with an "About Us" block with admin panel control).
+- **"UNSERE MISSION" Block:** Contains a description of the community's mission, key goals, and values.

 - **Sidebar with Articles:** Displays the four latest articles and a button to access all articles.

-- **"Varieties of Honey" Block:** Customer's wish, hardcoded.
-Clicking opens an article about honey varieties.
+- **"HONIGSORTEN" Block:** Includes a visual representation of the main honey varieties with links to related articles.

-- **"Our Team of Experts" Block:** Contains information about the community's "experts."
+- **"UNSER EXPERTENTEAM" Block:** Contains information about the community's "experts."
 Managed through the admin panel.

 ### BLOG Page